edie2014/adsa_uiuc_sklearn_tutorial/README.md

     Python 2.7.11

 Otherwise you will see something else.
-If you don't have python try to install it via brew:
+IfIf you don't have python try to install:
+  - On OS X install it via brew (If you don't have brew, you can inatll it [here](http://brew.sh/) ):

     brew install python

+  - On Windows use the [installer](https://www.python.org/) from the official website.
+  - On Linux use the package manage of your distribution (e.g. `apt` for Ubuntu).

 Both Python2.7 and 3.4 should both work fine for this tutorial.
-If you don't have brew, you can inatll it [here](http://brew.sh/).

 This tutorial will require recent installations of *numpy*, *scipy*, *matplotlib*, *scikit-learn* and *ipython* with ipython